ZeniMax Online Studios: 2025–present: Layoffs and restructuring

 In March 2025, insiders reported that Xbox executives were blown away by ZeniMax's upcoming MMO Project Blackbird, with nothing but complimentary words for the project.
 The team for the game had expanded to 300 people by this time, and was aiming to release in 2028.

 In May 2025, Microsoft and ZeniMax Online Studios reached an agreement with employees associated with the ZOS United-CWA union about raising minimum wages and instituting a new credit policy after they threatened a strike.
 In July 2025, the studio underwent a round of layoffs as part of company-wide layoffs at Microsoft, with the unnamed Blackbird MMO in development at the studio being canceled and Joseph Burba replacing Matt Firor as the studio head.
+In January 2026, Firor confirmed that his sudden resignation was caused by the cancellation of Blackbird and mass layoffs of employees, calling Blackbird the game he had "waited his entire career to create".
+Many employees were initially unsure if they had been laid off due to a lack of communication from Microsoft, finding themselves unexpectedly locked out of their email and Slack accounts with no prior notice.
+Amid the layoffs, Microsoft Gaming CEO Phil Spencer boasted about how their gaming division had "never looked stronger", while former developers at the company spoke of how the remaining team members were understaffed and morale was at an extreme low.

+In July 2026, a new round of layoffs across Microsoft has affected 213 employees working on The Elder Scrolls Online.
+Studio head Joseph Burba was among the layoffs.
+It has been announced that ZeniMax Online Studios will partner closely with Bethesda Game Studios on The Elder Scrolls franchise.